Sulstice/cocktail-shaker/docs/source/guide/functional_groups.rst

 | Azide            | Azides       | C([N-][N+]#N) | [$(*-[NX2-]-[NX2+]#[NX1]),$(*-[NX2]=[NX2+]=[NX1-])]          |
 +------------------+--------------+---------------+--------------------------------------------------------------+

-If you would like to add more, this functional group information is stored in the **datasource** directory under R_Groups.yml.
+If you would like to add to this list, the functional group information is stored in the **datasource** directory under R_Groups.yml.

 Each smart pattern recognition is tested thoroughly before moving into the cocktail-shaker package, so please PR your